BOWLING GREEN SPINAL CORD INJURY ATTORNEYS

 Spinal Cord Injuries at Work

-In Kentucky, a worker must report the workplace injury to his or her employer within 30 days of the accident.
-Even if an employee does not think he or she is seriously injured, the worker should report the accident to the employer immediately.
+In Kentucky, a worker must report the workplace injury to their employer within 30 days of the accident.
+Even if an employee does not think they’re seriously injured, they should report the accident to the employer immediately.

-If you suffered a spinal cord or back injury at work, a Bowling Green attorney can sit down with you and make sure that all paperwork is accurately completed and promptly submitted.
-In the case of a denied claim, an attorney may be able to assist with an appeal.
-Furthermore, a Bowling Green attorney can review the facts of your case to determine if any third parties, such as a product manufacturer, contributed to your injuries.
+If you suffered a spinal cord or back injury at work, a Bowling Green attorney can sit down with you and make sure all paperwork is accurately completed and promptly submitted.
+In the case of a denied claim, a lawyer may be able to assist with an appeal.
+Furthermore, an attorney can review the facts of your case to determine if any third parties, such as a product manufacturer, contributed to your injuries.

 Damages Available in Spinal Cord Injury Lawsuits